Devan-Kerman/NanoEvents/README.md

 cancel execution is set.
 A hacky workaround for something that shouldn't exist.
 The equivalent nanoevents and fabric callback code would be much cleaner, and doesn't require the same work arounds.

+### Re-Iteration
+## Dynamic Registries
+Dynamic registries require iteration, which is slow, however a dynamic registry is comparably much easier to use than a static one, so I wouldn't use it as a point of critism ~~until I add dynamic registry to nanoevents~~

+## Centralized Registry
+Centralized registries are things like bukkit events (bukkit) or eventbus (forge), both of these are flawed and although the benchmark does show them performing poorly, in a real world scenario when there are typically multiple types of events, sometimes reaching tripple digits, the cost skyrockets.
+The problem here is you need a hashmap to go from the event type to a list of listeners of some sort.
+This adds a layer of unessesary overhead that becomes worse when reflection is used.
+Centralized registries have the same/less usability as decentralized ones.
+They're often limited in what they can do (see: return type handling), and in both cases you need to reference some class or similar to register your events, for example forge uses typetools (concern) to determine the listener type, but you still need to declare the event object as a parameter, so why not just handle the event in the event itself?
+Infact some registries actually are *less* usable than decentralized ones, like bukkit, where you must declare the type and register it seperately.

 # Flaws
 Everything has a trade-off, not everything is perfect, so what are the disadvantages of this system
 1) increased startup times: the penalty isn't too bad, and nothing like jar scanning, but there is a slight load time penalty nontheless.